jbrodo/RExamples/README.md

 # RExamples
-Some R examples gathered from crean documentation and blog example
+Some R examples gathered from CRAN documentation and blog examples.
+The HTML file is made using RSTUDIO Version 0.99.489.